 In order to have efficient conversation regarding pavement preservation, it’s probably best that we get on the same page in regard to the types of maintenance being undertaken.
 Regardless of how little or well-prepared any agency is, they probably take part in each of the three types of pavement preservation related to managing the assets that are your roads.

 Think of pavement as you would skin.
 A baby’s skin is resilient, smooth, unblemished.
 Over time, harmful UV rays and general wear and tear will leave unprotected skin dry, cracking, wrinkled.
 Pavement rejuvenation products, like properly applied skin care and sunscreen, will help preserve the resiliency of the pavement and delay the need for costly complete resurfacing.

 Whether it’s replacing blown tires or readjusting vehicle alignment, the cost of just maintaining a healthy operating vehicle can be exhausting.
 But what you may have not realized is that the condition of the roads you are driving on could be adding to that cost.
 In fact, according to The Washington Post, the average urban driver spends $515 a year on car repairs as a direct result of poor road maintenance. (more…)

-Have you ever stopped to think about the different steps needed to pave a road?
+Have you ever stopped to think about the different steps needed for safe road maintenance?

-There’s little doubt, most of us view road construction and road maintenance as an extreme annoyance, something that slows us down as we try to make our way to our final destinations.
+There’s little doubt that most of us view road construction and road maintenance as an extreme annoyance.
+It’s something that slows us down as we try to make our way to our final destinations.
 But, when you stop and think about it — with a truly unbiased opinion — the sight of a road construction crew rolling out a brand-new batch of asphalt or concrete patching products should be a cause for celebration, wonder and awe, not frustration, annoyance and anger.

 A brief look at how asphalt pavement has transformed the landscape